idaholab/moose/modules/stochastic_tools/doc/content/source/vectorpostprocessors/Statistics.md

-# StatisticsVectorPostprocessor
+# Statistics

-!syntax description /VectorPostprocessors/StatisticsVectorPostprocessor
+!syntax description /VectorPostprocessors/Statistics

 ## Description

-The `StatisticsVectorPostprocessor` computes statistical values for each vector of other `VectorPostprocessor` (VPP) objects.
-The results are output in vectors that are assigned names based on the VPP and vector name (object-vector) and each entry in the vector correspoinding the the desired statistics and optionally confidence level intervals.
+The `Statistics` computes statistical values for each vector of other `VectorPostprocessor` (VPP) objects.
+The results are output in vectors that are assigned names based on the VPP and vector name (object-vector) and each entry in the vector corresponding the the desired statistics and optionally confidence level intervals.

 The first column, named `stat_type` and contains an unique integer identifier for the type of